Last Updated on

-- After you see the transformation from seed to small plants, you should follow the same steps you would to grow your hydrangea from a cutting by transferring the propagated plant directly to your garden or a container.
+- After you see the transformation from young seedling to small plants, you should follow the same steps you would grow your hydrangea from a cutting by transferring the propagated plant directly to your garden or a container.

 How long does it take to grow hydrangeas from seed?
 Approximately 14 months.
 After